SoAndSoAnthony/Sprint_Four_Project/README.md

 http://127.0.0.1:10000/      NOTE: In the config. file, the server file should be "0.0.0.0", not those four numbers...fingers crossed...

+...and the build failed on bash:streamlit:command not found.
+Exited with status 127 while running your code.

 I'm looking forward to feedback in completing this Project.

 UPDATE FOR PROJECT REVISION: